 In your itinerary, check out which activities you want to do.
-Are you planning to hike, go to the beach, safari, fancy dine-in experience, ski, snorkelling, party, attend a business meeting on the side, etc?
+Are you planning to hike, go to the beach, have a safari, have a fancy dine-in experience, ski, snorkelling, party, attend a business meeting on the side, etc?
 These activities will already give you an idea of what to pack.

 Look up the weather

 Of course, knowing the weather and temperature of the destination you’re going to will help a lot.
-This category massively affects the number of things you’ll have to pack.
+This step massively affects the number of things you’ll have to pack.

 If you didn’t bring one, you honestly don’t want to buy a puffy jacket just because you forgot to pack one.
-Now, you’re down $40 out of your travel budget for something you don’t need for more than 3 weeks.
-If you are travelling during winter, look at our packing list for a 3-week winter vacation.
-We also have a packing list for a summer holiday.
+Now, you’re down $40 from your travel budget for something you don’t need for more than 3 weeks.

 Who are you travelling with